 1. Project start-up costs: There are times when ramping up a new project requires upfront costs that might exceed a business’ ability to cover with cash flow, but will be recouped in 60 or 90 days.
-In that case, a short-term loan might be a better fit.
+In that case, a short-term funding might be a better fit.

 2. Overcoming a short-term seasonal cash flow need: Many seasonal businesses sometimes require an additional influx of capital to meet expenses during the downtime.

 3. An opportunity to purchase inventory at a discount: A short-term funding could be a good option for purchasing inventory that has the potential to quickly create increased profit.

 4. Emergency repairs of critical equipment: When equipment necessary to the operation of your business breaks down, a short-term small business funding can help get operations moving again without a four-year or longer funding obligation.